Myrthen: Book 1

 A melodic idea appearing in "Widmung"'s piano coda is reused in the following song, "Freisinn" (Free Spirit), composed after a poem by Goethe.
-Its key of E-flat is related to "Widmung"'s A-flat, and its material is connected motivically to "Widmung"'s.
+Its key of E♭ is related to "Widmung"'s A♭, and its material is connected motivically to "Widmung"'s.
 On this basis they are regarded as a pair, in which not only the theme of love but also Schumann's concept of the artist as a man "inspired and freed through love" is exposed.

 This theme of love is explored further in "Der Nussbaum", setting a text by Julius Mosen.
 It is a through-composed song with a piano accompaniment in wave-like semiquaver figures; throughout dominant sixth suspensions add a characteristic harmonic flavour.
-The key is G, the mediant of "Freisinn"'s E-flat.
+The key is G, the mediant of "Freisinn"'s E♭.
 Heinemann describes the song: "It depicts a nut tree in blossom.
 For a girl in the gentle summer breeze, the tree inspires thoughts of intimate partnership which she dare not admit to herself; and thus the prospect of marriage and matrimony is revealed."
 The simple melodic line is in partnership with the arpeggios in the piano that represent the breeze in the tree.

 The cycle's first setting of a Burns poem, "Jemand" (No. 4), is free in its form, a song with "intimate" but also "passionate" character, characterized by rests, mercurial changes in tempo and recitative-like passages.
 Practically every one of the ten appearances of the word Jemand (somebody) is set to a different suspension.
 Schumann revisits the harmonic lexicon of "Der Nussbaum" in setting the last occurrence of the word, sung to a suspended sixth.